wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 `default-priorities.property`, with missing properties appended in order from the variant provider output.
 In each list, earlier elements have higher priority than later elements.

-A variant wheel has a higher priority than another variant wheel if its most important property is more important than the most important property of the other variant wheel.
-If both wheels have the same most important property, compare the second most important property, and so on, until a tie-breaker is found.
-If the same set of the most important properties is shared by both wheels, the wheel having additional properties has higher priority.
+A variant wheel has a higher priority than another variant wheel if its highest priority property is of higher priority than the highest priority property of the other variant wheel.
+If both wheels have the same highest priority property, compare the second highest priority property, and so on, until a tie-breaker is found.
+If the same set of highest priority properties is shared by both wheels, the wheel having additional properties has higher priority.

 A different way to describe the same algorithm: